 General principles to follow in setting a fine

-The court should determine the appropriate level of fine in accordance with Section 164 of the Criminal Justice Act 2003, which requires that the fine must reflect the seriousness of the offence and the court to take into account the financial circumstances of the offender.
+The court should determine the appropriate level of fine in accordance with Section 124 of the Sentencing Act 2003 (which applies to all convictions on or after 1st December 2020) which requires that the fine must reflect the seriousness of the offence and the court to take into account the financial circumstances of the offender.
 The level of fine should reflect the extent to which the offender fell below the required standard.
 The fine should meet, in a fair and proportionate way, the objectives of punishment, deterrence and the removal of gain derived through the commission of the offence; it should not be cheaper to offend than to take the appropriate precautions.

 Obtaining financial information

 Offenders which are companies or partnerships are expected to provide comprehensive accounts for the last three years, to enable the court to make an accurate assessment of its financial status.
 In the absence of such disclosure, or where the court is not satisfied that it has been given sufficient reliable information, the court will be entitled to draw reasonable inferences as to the offender’s means from evidence it has heard and from all the circumstances of the case.